lindgr3n/vue-firebase-vuetify-boilerplate/README.md

 TODO: pitch Quick start your application

 ## Why another vue-firebase boilerplate?
-When i get an idea that i want to build i always end up building the foundation login and firebase connection.
+When i get an idea that i want to build i always end up building the foundation - login and firebase connection.
 Alot of time lost instead of just clone -> run -> build!

 So looking around for a boilerplate the ones i found do to mutch in my meaning.
 I just want a connection to firebase and good to go!
-And a way for me to learn more about firebase!
+So why not just create one myself.
+Good way to learn more about firebase!
+Also i wanted a boilerplate that was build ontop of vue-cli.

 ## What you get?
 * Signin page